 understanding how much you use your phone on a monthly basis.

-a very personal choice that can drive wireless provider, and even plan
+a very personal choice that can drive wireless provider in addition to

 you experience.
 It can really make or break your opinion